kentcdodds/old-kentcdodds.com/content/blog/dont-sync-state-derive-it/index.md

 ## Conclusion

-Ok, so we got a little distracting overthinking performance for a second there.
+Ok, so we got a little distracted overthinking performance for a second there.
 The fact is that you can really simplify your app's state by considering whether the state needs to be managed by itself or if it can be derived.
 We learned that derived state can be the result of a single variable of state, or it can be